basstian-ai/simple-pim-1754492683911/roadmap-archive.md

 - - Add unit tests verifying slugify behavior for edge cases (accents, punctuation, whitespace, empty input) — tests/slugify.test.js
 - - Audit other core utilities for consistent export shapes (lib/products.js, lib/isInStock.js) and add interop shims where needed.
 - [ ] Design and implement an admin dashboard to manage products and categories.
+- [ ] Create user interface components for creating, editing, and deleting products directly in the dashboard.
+- [ ] Add intuitive navigation with a sidebar and breadcrumb trail to improve orientation.
+- [ ] Implement role-based access control for admin functionality.
+- [ ] Surface inventory metrics and recent activity in dashboard widgets.
+- +- Run full test suite (npm test) in CI to ensure other modules using slugify behave as expected.